Remarkable Ways To Use Camphor Essential Oil

-Camphor oil is very effective as a germicide, as an insecticide and as a disinfectant.
+Camphor oil is very effective as a germicide, as an insecticide, and as a disinfectant.
 During rainy seasons and in the summer, water sources are at a higher risk of contamination, but the drinking water can be disinfected by adding a little camphor to it.
 You should avoid applying camphor to wounds that are open.

 A Liniment For Pain Relief

 Camphor can be used to make a spray that you can use for instant pain relief.
 This requires a glass spray bottle, two drops of camphor oil, and one ounce of alcohol (pure grain).
-These ingredients are very inexpensive.
+These ingredients are very affordable.

 Mix together the camphor essential oil and the alcohol.
 Put this mixture into the spray bottle.
 Keep it on hand to apply on sprains and sore muscles.